-With more than 400 meters in length, the White Palace stands on 13 floors that each one contains nearly 1000 pieces.
+With more than 400 meters in length, the White Palace stands on 13 floors each one containing nearly 1000 pieces.
 You will discover old courtrooms, private apartments, and the evolution of the Tibetan government.

 The white palace has served as the principal residence for the Dalai Lamas and the seat of the Tibetan government for many years.
 Above all, it’s the symbol of the unification of Tibetan political, administrative, and spiritual power.